ibm-cloud-docs/vpc/vni-api-introduction.md

 ## How could the upcoming changes cause a failure?
 {: #vni-api-actions-preparing}

 Until this feature becomes generally available, you won't be able to perform mitigation steps or testing.
 However, review this section now to prepare for the behavior changes that could lead to API client and workflow failures.
 When the feature becomes generally available, revisit this topic for guidance on how to mitigate these hazards.
+If you do not want your account to be affected by expanded support for virtual network interfaces when it becomes generally available, you'll have the option to temporarily defer this feature.
 {: important}

 ### Virtual network interfaces changes